 Types:

 This = wxAuiManager()

 Window = wxWindow:wxWindow()

 Insert_location = wxAuiPaneInfo:wxAuiPaneInfo()

 Option = {insert_level, integer()}

+This method is used to insert either a previously unmanaged page window into the forme manager.

 '''

 This method is used to insert either a previously unmanaged pane window into the frame manager, or to insert a currently managed pane somewhere else.